Continuous Approximation of the Ising Hamiltonian: Exact Ground States and Applications to Fidelity Assessment in Ising Machines: Ground State Pattern

 Substituting Equation (\ref{df}) in Equation (\ref{equality}) we get:

 Keeping the the first leading order term in Equation (\ref{faulhaber}) results in:

 and substituting it in Equation (\ref{par}), we can write as below:

-If we multiply both sides by $\frac{d+1}{B_0 N^{d+1}}$, for large $N$, $\frac{B_d}{N^{d+1}}$ tends to zero and we arrive at the final Equation:
+If we multiply both sides by $\frac{d+1}{B_0 N^{d+1}}$, for large $N$, $\frac{B_d}{N^{d+1}}$ tends to zero and we arrive at the final equation:

+Solving this equation, gives us the value of $q$ which fully determines the ground state of the Ising model at large $N$.
 For $d \notin \{1, 2, 3\}$, Equation (\ref{eq:12}) becomes a transcendental equation and does not have a closed form solution.
 In these cases, we resort to numerical methods (such as the Newton-Raphson method) to find the roots of the equation.